-The RC department faculty delivers each course via CANVAS (Teaching Research and Collaboration), Texas State's learning management system, which can be accessed from the university homepage.
+The RC department faculty delivers each course via CANVAS (Teaching Research and Collaboration), TXST learning management system, which can be accessed from the university homepage.
 Students are responsible for frequently checking the CANVAS course site for information and updates.
 Students should become familiar with the CANVAS site since all RC faculty use it for courses.
-Course management procedures and processes are consistent with Texas State and College of Health Professions policies and procedures.
-CANVAS is used only for exchange of information related to the course.
-Unless otherwise noted, all content is private and secure with access limited to faculty, enrolled students, and some Texas State staff.
+Course management procedures and processes are consistent with TXST and the College of Health Professions policies and procedures.
+CANVAS is used only for the exchange of information related to the course.
+Unless otherwise noted, all content is private and secure with access limited to faculty, enrolled students, and limited TXST staff.
 It is not appropriate to post any comments of a political or personal nature outside of designated areas.
 Discourse should be respected and professional.
 Violations may result in disciplinary action.

-Teaching Research and Collaboration System (CANVAS) enables faculty to enhance classroom instruction.
-Students can view course and campus announcements in one location and access course web sites and projects or groups.
+CANVAS enables faculty to enhance classroom instruction.
+Students can view course and campus announcements in one location and access course websites, projects, or groups.
 The faculty uses CANVAS for course support.
-Students should become familiar with the CANVAS sites since all instructors use for courses and each RC Class has a CANVAS Course Site.
+Students should become familiar with the CANVAS sites since all instructors use it for courses and each RC course has a CANVAS course site.
 Questions to instructors are welcome.